isomerpages/mof-sfemc/_media-releases/Posts/03 Sep 1998 | Notes of meeting on settlement of Malaysian Ringgit (MYR) deals.md

 *   Close-out settlement should be effected as soon as possible and no later than 9th Sep 98.

 All affected parties should exert their best efforts to reach an appropriate close-out arrangement.
-A practical date for making the net payment would be
+A practical date for making the net payment would be.

 8th Sep 98.
 VICTOR LIEW CHAIRMAN